DjTrilogic/Malaya.sol/README.md

-# Malaya.sol
+# Octofut.sol
-Malaya contract
+Octofut contract

-Malaya protocol is a mixture of RFI tokenomics with the added function of auto-liquidity generating protocol.
+Octofut protocol is a mixture of RFI tokenomics with the added function of auto-liquidity generating protocol.
 A fork from BEE with some added benefits.
-A proud fork from Safemoon.
+A proud fork from Malaya.

 No DEV coins, no taking of any advantages from the rest.
 Like Safemoon, we utilized the DxSale protocol to foster trust in the community by auto-locking liquidity for 4 years.